Why Trump puts his faith in evangelicals

 The President has repeated that pledge -- at a Rose Garden ceremony, a commencement address at Liberty University, and, most recently, a concert in Washington hosted by a Baptist church from Dallas.

-But if Trump presents himself as evangelicals' saving grace, the covenant can run both ways.
-This week, as revelations of a secular sort consumed Washington -- that Donald Trump Jr. met with a Russian lawyer reportedly offering dirt on Hillary Clinton during the 2016 campaign -- Trump turned to evangelicals for a friendly audience and perhaps some divine intervention.
+But if Trump presents himself as evangelicals' saving grace, the benefits can run both ways.
+Evangelicals, particularly conservative, white evangelicals, remain among his staunchest supporters, according to surveys.
+And this week, as revelations of a secular sort consumed Washington, the President turned to evangelicals for a friendly audience, and perhaps a little divine intervention.

 In an interview airing Thursday, Trump sat down with Pat Robertson of the Christian Broadcasting Network.
 The aging icon of the religious right has been outspoken in his support for Trump, calling him "God's man for this job."
 It will be Trump's second interview with CBN since he became president.

-And earlier this week, photos surfaced from an impromptu Oval Office prayer session in which 20 or so evangelicals laid their hands on the President and petitioned the Almighty on his behalf.
+And earlier this week, photos surfaced from an impromptu Oval Office prayer session in which two dozen evangelicals laid their hands on the President and petitioned the Almighty on his behalf.

 "We were praying that God would give him guidance and direction and protect him," said Richard Land, who served on Trump's evangelical advisory board and is president of Southern Evangelical Seminary in Charlotte, North Carolina.